qingfengxia/Cfd/README.md

 ## Features and limitation

-This CFD module now have a subforum in FreeCAD's official forum, see the link: <https://forum.freecadweb.org/viewforum.php?f=37>
+This CFD module now have a sub forum in FreeCAD's official forum, see the link: <https://forum.freecadweb.org/viewforum.php?f=37>

 This module aims to accelerate CFD case build up.
 Limited by the long solving time and mesh quality sensitivity of CFD problem, this module will not as good as FEM module.
 For engineering application, please seek support from other commercial CFD software.